-The lymphatic system is an extensive drainage network that helps keep bodily fluid levels in balance and defends the body against infections.
+The lymphatic system is an extensive drainage network that helps keep body fluid levels in balance and defends the body against infections.
 It is made up of a network of lymphatic vessels that carry lymph — a clear, watery fluid that contains protein molecules, salts, glucose, urea, and other substances — throughout the body.

 The lymphatic system is a network of very small tubes (or vessels) that drain lymph fluid from all over the body.
 The major parts of the lymph tissue are located in the bone marrow, spleen, thymus gland, lymph nodes, and the tonsils.
 The heart, lungs, intestines, liver, and skin also contain lymphatic tissue.